(Explaining the contrast between Self and worldly existence)

 Faustus quailed in glee at omni-powers chance,

 When that the awesome form did quickly quip

 And said, "But thou shalt also give returned

 To what I rain on thee as royalty."

 Faustus thought awhile and pondered what he had

 To in return exchange for what he got

 From Daimon dark who offered all the world

-To Faust with all its colour, sound and joy.
+To Faustus with all its colour, sound and joy.